MFarkha/my-mailinglist-microservice/README.md

 ### How to start

 - `go mod tidy`
+- `go run ./server` - to start the server
-- `go run main.go`
+- `go run ./client` - to execute the client

 ### Configuration

-- you may set environment variables:
+- you may set the environmental variables:
   - `MAILINGLIST_DB=` - filepath of a sqlite database (default is **_`./_data/list.db`_**)
   - `MAILINGLIST_BIND_JSON=` - address and port to listen (default is **_`localhost:3000`_**)
   - `MAILINGLIST_BIND_GRPC=` - address and port to listen (default is **_`localhost:3001`_**)